jockers2/GCD_Tidy_DataSet/CodeBook.md

 included in the original dataset and referred to near the end of `features_info.txt` with 'Mean' in the name that are used on the angle() variable were also discarded.

+Note according the the dataset `README.txt', "Features are normalized and bounded within [-1,1]" therefore the continuous measurements in the tidy data set have no units.

 Reference
 ---------